How You Might See the 400 Error

 How To Fix the 400 Bad Request Error

 Check for errors in the URL.
-The most common reason for a 400 Bad Request error is because the URL was typed wrong or the link that was clicked on points to a URL with some kind of mistake in it.
+The most common reason for a 400 Bad Request error is because the URL was typed wrong or the link that was clicked on points to a URL with a specific kind of mistake in it, like a syntax problem.

 Still Getting 400 Errors?